11. Right to Acquire

 4.15.1 Section 156 of the Housing Act 1985 enables lenders to social tenants exercising their Right to Acquire to secure the first charge on a property ahead of the landlord.
 Under the Housing and Regeneration Act 2008, high street banks and building societies have automatic approved lending institution status and, since 22 September 2008, all authorised mortgage lenders, as defined in section 622(1) of the Housing Act 1985, also have automatic approved lending institution status.

-For further information please refer to the Department for Communities and Local Government website.
+For further information please refer to the Ministry of Housing, Communities and Local Government website.

 For information regarding authorised mortgage lenders please see below.